mozilla/skywriter/docs/tutorials/commands.html.markdown

 The second extension is for our preview command.
 It has a name and description as well.
 But, since this command is not just a holder for other commands, it also has a `pointer`.
-The `pointer` tells Bespin where to find the object (in this case, a function) for the extension. `#preview` is equivalent to `markdown:index#preview` which means the `preview` function in the `index` module in the `markdown` plugin.
+The `pointer` tells Skywriter where to find the object (in this case, a function) for the extension. `#preview` is equivalent to `markdown:index#preview` which means the `preview` function in the `index` module in the `markdown` plugin.